25 Ways To Be a Productive WFH Employee

 Consider the following useful apps:

-- Freedom (available for iOS and MacOS users only)
+- Freedom (available for MacOS, Windows, iOS, Android, Chromebook, and Linux)

 - Self Control (free for MacOS users)